esposimo/clah/docs/docs/install/network.md

-# Infrastructure Network Setup
+# Infrastructure Network

 The first Terraform-based step in the CLAH initialization process is the creation of the **infrastructure network**.
 This network will exclusively host core CLAH services such as the API Gateway, Authentication Service, Key Vault, and others.

-## Step 1: Create the Infrastructure Network
+## Create the Infrastructure Network

 To create the network, run the following script: